 Fuel Up to Play 60 is an in-school nutrition and physical activity program launched by National Dairy Council and National Football League, with additional support from the US Department of Agriculture.
 The program encourages youth to consume nutrient-rich foods and achieve at least 60 minutes of physical activity every day.
 Proper nutrition and consistent physical activity are both necessities for maintaining a healthy child.

-The Jets and United Way's Hometown Huddle presented by NRG is an annual day of service that provides the Jets rookie class the opportunity to participate in a community service project together.
+The Jets and United Way's Hometown Huddle is an annual day of service that provides the Jets rookie class the opportunity to participate in a community service project together.
 Each year, the Jets Hometown Huddle consists of building a Jets PLAY 60 fitness zone in an underserved community.
 Since 2008, the New York Jets have donated over $600,000 to build PLAY 60 Fitness Zones throughout New Jersey.

 Salute to Service is the League's year-round effort to Honor, Empower and Connect with our nation's service members, veterans and their families.
 Salute to Service is highlighted in NFL games during Weeks 10 - 12 and in other special events around the League, as fans and the NFL's 32 clubs demonstrate their gratitude for the sacrifices of our heroes.